translate/l10n-guide/docs/guide/glossary.rst

 Common Locale Data Repository
-  this is an effort to provide a unifies locale data repository, thus merging a number of seperate efforts.
+  this is an effort to provide a unifies locale data repository, thus merging a number of separate efforts.
 They have also defined an XML standard for storing locale data seems to be much more flexible then current methods.

 fuzzy translation